dhis2/notes/platform/36/changelog/sharing_model.md

 - Below is the value format of `sharing` column.
 ```
 {
-        "sharing": {
     "owner": "GOLswS44mh8",
     "external": false,
     "public": "rwrw----",
     "users": {
         "xE7jOejl9FI": {
             "access": "rw------",
             "id": "xE7jOejl9FI"
         }
     },
     "userGroups": {
         "tH0GcNZZ1vW": {
             "access": "rwrw----",
             "id": "tH0GcNZZ1vW"
         },
         "Rg8wusV7QYi": {
             "access": "rw------",
             "id": "Rg8wusV7QYi"
         }
     }
 }
-    }

 ```
 ## 3. Introduce  `owner` property
 - We introduced a new `owner` property inside `sharing`.
 This contains UID of the `User` who owns the object.
+- ACL service will check sharing access using this `owner` property.
+- Object's owner can be changed/transfered to other `User`.
+The design of the feature still need to be discussed.
+- Currently on saving, the `onwer`property's value is copied from the `user` for backward compatibility.
+But this will be changed after we decided on the features design of this property.
 - Current `user` property's name will be changed to `createdBy`.
 This property is  immutable.
-- ACL service will check sharing access using this `owner` property.
-- Object's owner can be changed/transfered to other `User`

-- Currently the `onwer` value is copied from the `user` for backward compatibility.
-But this will be changed after we decided on the design of managing features of this property.
+It means once the object is created, you can change the `owner` but not `createdBy`.

 ## 4. Migration
 Added Flyway script